ansible-collections/amazon.ai/README.md

 pip install boto3 botocore
 ```

-Refer the following for more details:
+Refer to the following resources for more details:

 * [Amazon Web Services Guide](https://docs.ansible.com/ansible/latest/collections/amazon/aws/docsite/guide_aws.html)
 * [using Ansible collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html) for more details.

 ## Using this collection

-You can either call modules, rulebooks and playbooks by their Fully Qualified Collection Name (FQCN), such as `amazon.ai.bedrock_agent`, or you can call modules by their short name if you list the ``amazon.ai`` collection in the playbook's collections keyword:
+You can either call modules, rulebooks and playbooks by their Fully Qualified Collection Name (FQCN), such as ``amazon.ai.bedrock_agent``, or you can call modules by their short name if you list the ``amazon.ai`` collection in the playbook's ``collections`` keyword:

 ```yaml
 ---